 How to Sign Up for Sweatcoin

 Sweatcoin will walk you through the initial signup process.
-You’ll need to provide your first name, email address, and phone number.

 The app also requires you to have your GPS location turned on with high accuracy for the best step conversion.